Next Start

 1975 YZ250: Yamaha created the first single-shock production motocross bike with the YZ250, helping to change the motocross industry moving forward.

-1980s Yamaha Motorcycles
+1980s Yamaha motorcycles

 1980 Maxim 650: A high-performance cruiser, the Maxim 650 had a four-cylinder shaft drive.
 The vehicle became very popular and was a favorite in showrooms.

-1984 RZ350: Yamaha introduced its final street-legal two-stroke motorcycle.
+1984 RZ350: The RZ350 was Yamaha’s final street-legal two-stroke motorcycle.

 1984 FJ1100: This model featured 125 horsepower and weighed 500 pounds, making it an ’80s Yamaha motorcycle with unparalleled power-to-weight ratio in the superbike class.